javierta13/TriviaGame/README.md

     npm install
 ##Note
     For testing we did not use vagrant.
 We tested on Mac but thought it more fitting to use vagrant.

+    Must drop "questions" collection if server.js is going to be re-run Use the following commands in mongoose
+            use my_dee_bee
+            db.questions.drop()
 ##Vagrant
     Use these commands in the terminal to get vagrant up and getting ssh working sudo vagrant up